Service workers

 Definition

 A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
-Today, they already include features like push notifications and background sync.
+Today, they already include features like push notificationsarrow-up-right and background syncarrow-up-right.
 The core feature is the ability to intercept and handle network requests, including programmatically managing a cache of responses.

 Things to note about a service worker:

-• It's a JavaScript Worker, so it can't access the DOM directly.
-Instead, a service worker can communicate with the pages it controls by responding to messages sent via the postMessage interface, and those pages can manipulate the DOM if needed.
+• It's a JavaScript Workerarrow-up-right, so it can't access the DOM directly.
+Instead, a service worker can communicate with the pages it controls by responding to messages sent via the postMessagearrow-up-right interface, and those pages can manipulate the DOM if needed.

 • Service worker is a programmable network proxy, allowing you to control how network requests from your page are handled.